 - Skinless white meat: chicken or turkey breasts (Marsha, 2018)

 - Seafood: white fleshed fish like codfish or tilapias (Marsha, 2018)

 - Peas: chickpeas or green peas

-Opt for fat-free or low fat dairy options such as skimmed milk, low fat milk, low fat yoghurt or low fat cottage cheese (Mayoclinic, n.d)
+Opt for fat-free or low fat dairy options such as skimmed milk, low fat milk, low fat yogurt or low fat cottage cheese.
+(Mayoclinic, n.d)

 2.2.1 Cardiovascular Exercise

 Cardio exercises are important in helping children maintain a healthy weight and keeping their heart, lungs and other vital organs fit and healthy.
 Suitable examples include:

 ❖ Running: shuttle runs, catching games or light jogging on the spot

 ❖ Jumping: skipping ropes, hopscotch, butt kicks or high knees (Holecko, 2020)

 Muscle-strengthening exercises are important in helping children achieve better body balance and posture, faster speed and improved performance in sports.
 Suitable examples include: